irenebogues/wordguessgame/README.md

 Assuming that the players are familiar with the hit TV series.

 #gettingstarted
+Create an array of the charachters of Stranger Things Create an array of random Stranger Things Characther Create underscores based on length of the characthers Collect users guesses
+Check if guess is right
+If the guesses' is right then push it to right.
+If the guesses' is wrong then push it to wrong.

 #Rules of the game:

-#Pick a random Stranger Things Main Characthers
+If the guessed characther is right then push it to right.
+If the guessed characther  is wrong then push it to wrong.
 While the stranger things characther has not been guessed {
- Show the player their current progress
- Get the player's guesses...**
+Show the player their current progress thru a series of underscores Get the player's guesses...**

  If the guess is not a single letter in the listed characthers of Stranger Things {